tylerbishop991/Project-13-/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- 10.0.0.11
+- 10.0.0.12

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- We use Filebeat to collect, parse, and visualize ELK logs in a single command.
+- We use Metricbeat to collect and monitor the services that are running on the server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the install-elk.yml file to the new install-elk.yml file created in your container in /etc/ansible
-- Update the _____ file to include...
+- Update the Hosts file to include 10.1.0.4ansible_python_interpreter=/usr/bin/python3 in the [elk] group.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://137.135.14.99:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_